 What are the most recent developments regarding immigration?

-Immigration reform has become a priority of the second Obama Administration and indications are that there is finally bipartisan support for reform.
-The Administration is proposing legalization process for undocumented immigrants involving 8 year path to obtaining green cards after paying back taxes, learning English, and completing American civics classes.
+Immigration reform was announced as a priority of the second Obama Administration.
+At the time of the initiative, there were indications are that there was finally bipartisan support for reform.
+But the prospects have dimmed ostensibly because Republican politicians are concerned about nativist sentiments espoused by the so-called "Tea Party" faction of the party.
+But it is also beginning to look like powerful forces who are benefiting the exploitive aspects of illegal immigrant labor are quietly persuading politicians to oppose any type of reform.
+These forces neither want to stop the flow of this labor nor provide the workers with any legitimacy.
+The Administration is proposing a legalization process for undocumented immigrants involving an 8 year path to obtaining green cards after paying back taxes, learning English, and completing American civics classes.
 Legalized undocumented immigrants would have a longer timeline to achieve citizenship.
 The proposal is accompanied by a pledge for stronger border and workplace enforcement.
 In addition there would be improvements in the immigration court system.
 The most significant Republican counterproposal has been to link the legalization process with improvements in border security.

 Surprisingly, nativist opposition to the massive illegal immigration which has occurred during the past two decades has not been signficant despite years of economic recession beginning in 2008.
 The issue was not prominent in the 2012 Presidential election.
 On the other side of the controversy there has been ongoing pressure from representatives of the Hispanic community to legitimize the millions of American residents who must live their lives in constant fear of governmental discovery or harrasment.
 In 2007 Arizona made it a misdemeanor crime for an alien to be in Arizona

 without carrying registration documents required by federal law and and cracked down on